secretstartups/handbook/customer-success/professional-services-engineering/professional-services-operations/index.html.md

 #### Training Planning and Scheduling

 1: **Closed Order Notification** - Project Coordinators receive an automated Salesforce.com email notification when an order has closed and the opportunity is in a closed won stage.
-The Project Coordinator will review the purchased training documentation in Salesforce by reviewing the Quote Charge Summaries section within the Saleforce opportunity and attachments and update the corresponding Mavenlink project per the [Mavenlink Project Creation](https://about.gitlab.com/handbook/customer-success/professional-services-engineering/professional-services-operations/mavenlink-processes/#mavenlink-project-creation) process.
+   * The Project Coordinator reviews the purchased training documentation in Salesforce by reviewing the Quote Charge Summaries section within the Salesforce opportunity and attachments.
+   * The Project Coordinator reviews the `Professional Services Value` and `Comp Pro Serv Value` fields within the Salesforce opportunity to ensure that they are populated with the correct amounts.
+If they are not populated, then post a message to `@Sales-Support` within the Salesforce opportunity chatter to update the fields.
+   * The Project Coordinator updates the corresponding Mavenlink project per the [Mavenlink Project Creation](https://about.gitlab.com/handbook/customer-success/professional-services-engineering/professional-services-operations/mavenlink-processes/#mavenlink-project-creation) process.

 2: **GitLab.com Professional Services epics** are used for tracking training-related information and checklist including the following:
    * Training dates
    * Class times
    * Assigned instructor
    * Teleconferencing set up
-   * Preparation link
    * Send out customer follow up email with class details
    * Add attendance roster to Mavenlink
    * Send out post training email and recording information